A comprehensive resource for safe and responsible laser use

 It took 2 months and $200,000 to fix the damage.

-Compare this to the 3,482 laser “strikes” in 2012.
-None caused damage to aircraft.
-In 36 (1%) of the incidents, a pilot or aircraft occupant reported a temporary adverse visual effect such as flashblindness, afterimage, blurry vision, eye irritation and/or headache.
+Compare this to the worst year for FAA-reported laser illuminations, 2015, which had 7,703 incidents of aircraft being illuminated by laser light.
+None of these "strikes" caused damage to aircraft.
+Fifty-three of these reported incidents (0.7%) caused a temporary adverse visual effect such as flashblindness, afterimage, blurry vision, eye irritation and/or headache.

 1990-2012 dataOver the 23-year period 1990-2012, there were 131,096 strikes of animals (127,212 were birds).
 During the same 23-year period, there were roughly 14,200 laser “strikes” reported to the FAA.
 12,892 of the animal strikes caused damage to the aircraft; 60 aircraft were destroyed or damaged beyond repair.

 In the U.S. from 1990 to 2012, ten wildlife strikes resulted in 24 human fatalities.
 Globally, wildlife strikes have killed more than 250 people and destroyed over 229 aircraft since 1988 including the 19-fatality crash of a Dornier 228-200 in Nepal in September 2012 after a vulture was struck on take-off.